Why have you started this organisation?

 How will you communicate?

-We will communicate by email and Facebook.
+We will communicate by this website, email and Facebook.
 We anticipate also issuing News Releases from time to time which will be made available to various news services and clubs.

 I don't use Facebook!